endlesspint8/endlesspint8.github.io/flights/17_1/MxSxFx001YeastHopsareWild.md

 * * *

-**In line with** a sense of place is another WSJ [ 4] piece that highlights certain American regional styles, their origins and play off of the local environment and people.
-While it is made clear early on that brewers of all sizes can source ingredients from around the world the article digs into the "l ocavore” aspects of brewing popping up and maturing.
+**In line with** a sense of place is another WSJ **[4]** piece that highlights certain American regional styles, their origins and play off of the local environment and people.
+While it is made clear early on that brewers of all sizes can source ingredients from around the world the article digs into the <font color="#FF8C00"><strong>"locavore”</strong></font> aspects of brewing popping up and maturing.

 An interesting rubric is suggested, that with the downsizing of brewing, a nod later affirmed by references to nano brewing, we are seeing beer become more regional specific.
 A welcome reminder of the heritage aspect of beer with its origins and proclivities tied to place.

-Seven style/region combinations are highlighted: "the new England IPA, the southern saison, the great lakes gose, the rocky mountain lager, the Cascadian fruited sour, the southwestern scotch and the SoCal session” My favorite part in each of the examples, even more so than the example beers, is the description of the driving forces behind each style.
+Seven style/region combinations are highlighted:

+> "the new England IPA, the southern saison, the great lakes gose, the rocky mountain lager, the Cascadian fruited sour, the southwestern scotch and the SoCal session”

+My favorite part in each of the examples, even more so than the example beers, is the description of the driving forces behind each style.
 The reasons range from local harvests, grain and fruit alike, to making drinks to compliment the local food flavors, to even singling out the independent spirit of a locality.
 The motivations/inspirations are sometimes guessed at but always backed by a human perspective.

-Two gem observations are the "t he feedback loop of local tastes” and the couching of America's developing flavors into a longer history and heritage of beer (for instance when referencing the birth of styles by "necessity or… geopolitical jockeying" à la Scottish Ales with their little to no use of hops [ debatable ]).
+Two gem observations are the <font color="#FF8C00"><strong>"the feedback loop of local tastes”</strong></font> and the couching of America's developing flavors into a longer history and heritage of beer (for instance when referencing the birth of styles by "necessity or… geopolitical jockeying" à la [Scottish Ales](http://allaboutbeer.com/article/scottish-ales/) with their little to no use of hops [[debatable](https://en.wikipedia.org/wiki/Beer_in_Scotland)]).

 * * *